 Items and/or areas subject to inspections were revised based on the radionuclide inspection results conducted since April 2015.
-Considerations of new inspection system and its timing of the introduction were added, taking into account the opinion of the relative parties thoroughly,

-It had been more than five years since the occurrence of the accident, and the level of radioactive concentration in food as a whole had been falling and the items that exceed the maximum limits had become limited.
+Considerations of new inspection system and its timing of the introduction were added, taking into account the opinion of the relative parties thoroughly, concentration in food as a whole had been falling and the items that exceed the maximum limits had become limited.
 Therefore, the inspection scheme was made to be more rational and effective with focus on a food item group for which cultivation/feeding control is possible.
 Items and/or areas subject to inspections, and the concepts of cancellation on distribution were revised on the basis of the radionuclide inspection results accumulated so far.